spooky-simon/spooky-simon.github.io/Aerodynamics.md

 > I know it can feel kinda lame to go backwards in terms of technology, and that's definitely something we had to fight when I was on the team.
 I'm pretty confident that finishing the car earlier and more completely will be more than worth it.

 So far, the team has gone ahead and done a full aero package every year.
+I take credit if they ever show up at comp without one.